thwill1000/cmm2-zmim/README.md

  - `*font {small | medium}`
      - Changes the font size.
      - Defaults to `medium`.
+     - __KNOWN BUG__: using *FONT SMALL on the Colour Maximite 2 causes the prompt to "glitch" in a way I have been unable to reproduce in a small example.
  - `*more {on | off}`
      - `on`: enables output paging so that a `[MORE]` prompt is shown whenever more output than can be shown on a single screen is generated; this is only likely to happen when replaying a script, see `*replay` below.
      - `off`: disables output paging.